rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ridiculous.md

     3. Incinerate the paper note.
     4. Store backups in distinct, secure sites with **tamper-evident seals**.

 ??? warning "4.
-Export ZPUBs to Transaction-Manager"
+Export ZPUBs to Transaction-Managers"
     1. On each [Signing-Device](airgapped-computer.md), load its seed and export ZPUB (SeedSigner: Export XPUB > Multisig; Coldcard Q: Export Wallet > Multisig).
-    2. **Following secure QR transfer procedures**, convey ZPUBs via QR to the [Transaction-Manager](airgapped-computer.md).
+    2. **Following secure QR transfer procedures**, convey ZPUBs via QR to the redundant [Transaction-Managers](airgapped-computer.md).
     3. Integrate ZPUBs into Sparrow for a 3-of-5 [multisig](../sovereignty/level-7.md) watch-only wallet.
+    4. Comfirm wallet fingerprint and addresses match identically between the two Transaction-Managers.

 ??? danger "5.
 Validate Addresses for Future Deposits"
     1. Produce receive addresses in Sparrow.
     2. **Following secure QR transfer procedures**, relay addresses via QR to each [Signing-Device](airgapped-computer.md) for verification.
     3. Confirm derivation from ZPUB on each device.
+    4. Confirm addresses match between the two Transaction-Managers.

 ??? info "6.
 Test Setup with Small Transaction"
     1. Transfer a small Bitcoin amount following the Deposit procedure.
-    2. Observe confirmation on your [full node](../sovereignty/level-4.md).
+    2. Observe confirmation on your [full nodes](../sovereignty/level-4.md).
     3. Transfer some Bitcoin following the Withdrawal procedure (sign with three devices).
-    4. Validate the workflow and record issues.
+    4. Validate the workflow and record issues, update the protocol as necessary.

 ---

 ## Deposit

-Receive Bitcoin using unique, verified addresses confirmed through your [full node](../sovereignty/level-4.md).
+Receive Bitcoin using unique, verified addresses confirmed through redundant [full nodes](../sovereignty/level-4.md).

 ??? info "1.
 Generate Receive Address"
-    1. Start Sparrow on the [Transaction-Manager](airgapped-computer.md).
+    1. Start Sparrow on each [Transaction-Manager](airgapped-computer.md).
     2. Generate a new receive address from the [multisig](../sovereignty/level-7.md) descriptor.
+    3. Confirm the exact same address and derivation path between the redundant Transaction-Managers.

 ??? danger "2.
 Verify Address on Airgapped Device"
     *Optional* -- used when no pre-verified address is available.